rubyworks/indexer/DOTRUBY.md

 ### Maintainers

-Maintainers are the individuals currently developing a project.
+Maintainers is a list of individuals currently developing a project.
+Each entry is same as with authors.

     maintainers:
       - name: Thomas T. Thomas